F5Networks/f5-cloud-libs/USAGE.md

     Usage: onboard [options]

     Options:

       -V, --version                                                                                                                                                                                                                            output the version number
       --host <ip_address>                                                                                                                                                                                                                      BIG-IP management IP to which to send commands.
       -u, --user <user>                                                                                                                                                                                                                        BIG-IP admin user name.
+Default is to create a temporary user (this only works when running on the device).
       -p, --password <password>                                                                                                                                                                                                                BIG-IP admin user password.
-Use this or --password-url
+Use this or --password-url.
+One of these is required when specifying the user.
       --password-url <password_url>                                                                                                                                                                                                            URL (file, http(s)) to location that contains BIG-IP admin user password.
-Use this or --password
+Use this or --password.
+One of these is required when specifying the user.
       --password-encrypted                                                                                                                                                                                                                     Indicates that the password is encrypted (either with encryptDataToFile or generatePassword)
       --port <port>                                                                                                                                                                                                                            BIG-IP management SSL port to connect to.
 Default 443.
       --no-reboot                                                                                                                                                                                                                              Skip reboot even if it is recommended.